builtbywilldev/coldmetal.c/README.md

 This project is proprietary and not open-source.

-    The core logic and architecture of dependent-less-llm.c are licensed exclusively to Silent Prototype Labs and BuiltByWill.
+    The core logic and architecture of coldmetal.c are licensed exclusively to Silent Prototype Labs and BuiltByWill.
     Redistribution, modification, or reuse of any part of this system is prohibited without written permission.

 If you're interested in collaboration, licensing, or research use, contact: builtbywill@proton.me.